Maybe those luscious plums are in season, and there’s been an irresistible offer at the grocery store.

 How To Store Plums

 You have to store your unripe and ripe plums differently.

 Leave your unripe plums on a countertop or your pantry to ripen.
 Make sure they do not come in contact with direct sunlight.
 Check them once or twice every day to check if they are ripe.

 It’s important to check your plums regularly – plums ripen quickly.

-Do you want your plums to ripen quickly?
-Put your plums in some paper bags.
+Do you want your plums to mature fast?
+Just place them in paper bags.

 Here’s the reason: Plums produce ethylene.
 Paper bags trap it and help the fruits to ripen faster.

 Transfer your ripe plums to your fridge.
 Put the plums in plastic bags and pop them in the crisper drawer.
 Remember that they should be away from smelly foods.

 Otherwise, your plums will absorb other odors from your refrigerator.